RogerMicrosoftCode/AROLLMsAIServicesGBB/Tips/GitHub.md

 CI/CD Pipelines: Leverage GitHub Actions to create CI/CD pipelines that automate the process of building and deploying containerized applications to ARO.
 This ensures that code changes are tested and deployed consistently

-2 Developer Applications On GitHub to ARO:
+2 Developer Applications GitHub to ARO:

 Containerization: Use Docker to containerize your applications.
 Create Dockerfiles to define the application's environment and dependencies.
 Push the Docker images to a container registry, such as Azure Container Registry (ACR)